Everyman's Library Dust Jackets

 Version 2 (1928-32) Version 3 (1933-34)

-Versions 2 and 3 Dust Jackets (1928-1934)
+Versions 2 and 3 Jackets (1928-1934)

 The Version 2 jacket was introduced when the binding style changed (Style 2) in 1928.
 A new lighthouse logo designed by Reginald Knowles appears on the spine, and the names of both Dent and Dutton are printed at the foot.
 The jackets appear in different colors, but these are oddly not matched to library section.
 Instead, the section is indicated on the cover by a specific icon, also designed by Knowles.
 To see the complete set of these images, see Knowles Jacket Devices.

 The Version 3 jacket is very similar to the preceding, but the scrollwork on the spine and cover has changed, and the lighthouse was removed from the spine.
-For a complete discussion of these two jacket styles, see Seymour 25-7.
+For a complete discussion of these two jacket styles, see Guide 25-7.
 One will also occasionally come across either one of these jackets on a binding Style 3 volume.

 [Back to Top of Page]